Adapting your home: The Kitchen

 Lighting

 • Consider the positioning of the light sources.
-Avoid placing light sources behind the user, as it can cast a shadow onto the work surface
+Avoid placing light sources behind the user, as it can cast a shadow onto the work surface.

-• In key task areas lighting should draw attention to and prompt every day activities.
-Lights with a dimmer switch can offer flexibility to respond to individual needs and create mood lighting
+• In key task areas lighting should draw attention to and prompt everyday activities.
+Lights with a dimmer switch can offer flexibility to respond to individual needs and create mood lighting.

-• Lighting inside drawers and cupboards can help make it easier to find items
+• Lighting inside drawers and cupboards can help make it easier to find items.

 • Maximise on natural light where possible - diffused lights, spotlights and under counter lights may also be helpful.
 A good visual contrast between different surfaces will help those with vision loss.

-Design considerations for multiple users and abilities
+Design considerations for multiple users/those with different abilities

 Worktops

-Fixed worktop heights should be at 760mm for a wheelchair user, 900mm for a walking (ambulant) user or 850mm for use by both.
-For wheelchair users a continuous worktop that incorporates a hob and sink with minimum clearance of 700mm below the worktop for knee space is required for easier access.
-There should be a toe recess 250mm by 150mm at the bottom of the base units to enable a person to sit as close to the work surface as possible
+• Fixed worktop heights should be at 760mm for a wheelchair user, 900mm for a walking (ambulant) user or 850mm for use by both.
+For wheelchair users, a continuous worktop that incorporates a hob and sink with minimum clearance of 700mm below the worktop for knee space is required for easier access.
+There should be a toe recess 250mm by 150mm at the bottom of the base units to enable a person to sit as close to the work surface as possible.

 Design considerations for those with cognitive issues

-This is a broad title for very varied and complex impairments; we do not cover all the different types of cognitive issues here (which can include someone who has special learning needs, dementia, a brain injury, conditions relating to general aging, a neurological illness or a congenital disorder).
-These examples can all cause difficulties - for example with sequencing (the ability to arrange language, thoughts, information and actions in an effective order) not being able to understand danger, or being unable to recognise everyday objects.
+This is a broad title for very varied and complex impairments.
+We do not cover all the different types of cognitive issues here (which can include someone who has special learning needs, dementia, a brain injury, conditions relating to general aging, a neurological illness or a congenital disorder).
+These examples can all cause difficulties - for example with sequencing (the ability to arrange language, thoughts, information and actions in an effective order) not being able to understand danger or being unable to recognise everyday objects.

-In some situations it may be necessary to prevent access to all potentially dangerous areas, such as the hob or oven, to reduce the risk of burns or scalds.
+In some situations, it may be necessary to prevent access to all potentially dangerous areas, such as the hob or oven, to reduce the risk of burns or scalds.
 In these circumstances you may need to contact your energy supplier to request turning off or capping gas supplies.

 Reducing risk and enabling independence